tedneward/Research/content/reading/management/team-topologies.md

 If the org has an expectation that everyone needs to communicate with everyone to accomplish something, we have an org design problem; Conway's Law suggests that this kind of many-to-many communication will produce monolithic, tangled, highly-coupled, interdependent systems that do not support fast flow.

+## Beware: Naive uses of Conway's Law

+There's a couple ways to misinterpret Conway's Law and have the opposite of the desired effect.

+### Tool Choices Drive Communication Patterns

+The way in which teams use software communication tools can have a strong influence on comm patterns.
+A common problem in orgs is a mismatch between the responsibility boundaries for teams/departments and those for tools.
+Sometimes an org has multiple tools when a single one (providing a common, shared view) should be used; other times, a single tool is used when teams need separation.
+When responsibility boundaries between two teams do not overlap (teams without much need to collaborate), we will not get much value from insisting on the same tool.
+Have separate tools for independent teams, and use shared tools for collaborative teams.

+> TIP: **Make information visible while keeping security in place.** Don't give team members access to prod; ship the data they need to a less-sensitive location.
+Make sure that data still remains secure, though.

+Don't select a single tool for the whole org without considering team inter-relationships first.
+Have separate tools for independent teams; use shared tools for collaborative teams.

+### Many Different Component Teams

+Component teams--better called complicated-subsystem teams--are only needed for exceptional cases; we need to optimize for fast flow, so stream-aligned teams are preferred.

+### Repeated Reorganizations that Create Fiefdoms or Reduce Headcount

+Some reorgs aim to reduce staff or create fiefdoms for managers/leaders.
+Organizing along Conway's Law is mutually exclusive to that kind of reorg.
+With software and "product" companies, structure should anticipate product architecture.
+Combined with a team-first approach, regular reorganizations for management reasons should become a thing of the past.

 # Chapter 3 - Team-First Thinking